And then there were 5. A Buddhist nite in the Windy City.

 Tonight I went to my Buddhist meeting.
 I was kind of sleepy and hadn't had a chance to eat dinner yet.
 To be honest, I was grumpy.
 I wasn't totally looking forward to going, but I agreed to be the MC and I know that so many times I go to these meetings -- I leave feeling so much happier and glad that I went.

-James and I entered Anne's place.
-Anne announced: "It might just be the three of us."
+John and I entered Amy's place.
+Amy announced: "It might just be the three of us."
 Some members had moved out of the area, or were working late.
-James noted that he brought his harmonica and he could play for us later if we had time.
+John noted that he brought his flute and he could play for us later if we had time.
 We decided to do our evening prayers and chant, and then decide.

 another person, who I thought was a regular.
 As we were finishing our chant, I looked at the woman closer and didn't recognize her.
 "Is she your guest?"
-I asked Frances.
-Frances nodded.
+I asked Frank.
+Frank nodded.
 So now we had ingredients for a complete meeting!

-Anne went on to share her experience about learning to make peace with her angry nature.
+Amy went on to share her experience about learning to make peace with her angry nature.
 She was leading the chanting one day at the Buddhist center when a man came up to her and told her she was chanting wrong.
-Anne was furious and physically grabbed at his hands.
-She was shocked by her actions.
+Amy was furious.
 She got guidance to understand the nature of her anger and find a way to use that energy for peacemaking.

 This led perfectly to our discussion topic which was: If Buddhism is so peaceful, why is our practice so action-oriented?
 Why do we use words like "battle" and "fundamental darkness"?
 Each person shared how in the pursuit of peace, you gotta go through a lotta hell, anger and stupidity along the way...to get to the good stuff.
 And to be a good person in this sometimes messed-up world takes a lot of energy and guts.
 I mentioned that I love that in Buddhism, we don't have the concept of blame.
 We take responsibility for everything -- good or bad -- that happens to us.
 That there is always a lesson to be learned.